symfony/symfony/UPGRADE-4.0.md

  * Using the `KERNEL_DIR` environment variable and the automatic guessing based on the `phpunit.xml` file location have been removed from the `KernelTestCase::getKernelClass()` method implementation.
-Set the `KERNEL_CLASS` environment variable to the fully-qualified class name of your Kernel or override the `KernelTestCase::createKernel()` or `KernelTestCase::getKernelClass()` method instead.
+Set the `KERNEL_CLASS` environment variable to the fully-qualified class name of your Kernel class or override the `KernelTestCase::createKernel()` or `KernelTestCase::getKernelClass()` method, otherwise default test kernel implementation will be used (which also could be substituted with your own by overriding `KernelTestCase::getDefaultTestKernelClass()` method).

  * The methods `KernelTestCase::getPhpUnitXmlDir()` and `KernelTestCase::getPhpUnitCliConfigArgument()`
    have been removed.